Dav1dch/AndroidCalculator/readme.md

-This is a calculator for android!～
+This is just a calculator for android!～